 A pleasant surprise I found while reviewing the Corsair Carbide Spec-Delta RGB case that wasn’t listed anywhere on the product page was that it included a 3 way RGB splitter for the 3 front RGB fans.

 The case is quiet even with the 4 included fans and the 2 top fans I installed along with the 240mm liquid AIO.
 Check out my Gigabyte B450 AORUS PRO WIFI review for a complete list of my test system.

-It keeps temperatures under control, although quite a bit of the front is plastic it allows for enough air to come in to keep everything cool.
-With all the testing I did, I never saw cpu temps over 61c at full load and at idle temps were around 33c with room temp being 21c.
-I also did a stress test with the front panel removed and CPU temperatures only dropped 2-3 degrees.
+It keeps temperatures under control, although quite a bit of the front is plastic, it allows for enough air to come in to keep everything cool.
+With all the testing I did, I never saw CPU temps over 61c at full load, and idle temps were around 33c with room temp being 21c.
+I also did a stress test with the front panel removed, and CPU temperatures only dropped 2-3 degrees.
 During gaming temps generally hover in the low 50’s.

 Monitoring Software: HWMonitor

-The list of bad is fairly small, at this price point its hard to really find much to complain about.
-It is smaller than I had envisioned when ordering it and I was a bit concerned when I took it out of the box.
-Thankfully the lay out was such that I forgot how small it was.
-The front of the case is plastic so hopefully it doesn’t scratch to easily.
-I looked while writing this and I couldn’t see any scratches or smudges.
+The list of bad is pretty small at this price point it’s hard to find much to complain about.
+It’s smaller than I had envisioned when ordering it, and I was a bit concerned when I took it out of the box.
+Thankfully the layout was such that I forgot how small it was.
+The front of the case is plastic, so hopefully, it doesn’t scratch too easily.
+I looked while writing this, and I couldn’t see any scratches or smudges.

 Final thoughts on the Corsair Carbide Spec-Delta RGB